riaanHarwood/riaanHarwood/README.md

 ## Hi there 👋

 My name is Riaan Harwood.
 Aspiring software engineer currently based in Auckland, New Zealand.
+I have over two years of experience as a developer, mostly from freelance and small project-based work.
+You can contact me at riaanh27@hotmail.com

 ## Connect with me on